Sk3pper/test-driven-development-by-example/xUnit/ch23_exerciseB/README.md

 ```

 ## Epoch 2
-I do not like to add `suiteFromTestCaseTest` separately.
-I want to find a better solution
+I’m not comfortable with adding `suiteFromTestCaseTest` separately; I would prefer to find a better approach.

 ### Step1: Add a little test.
-Changing the name to `testSuiteFromTestCase` we restore the recursion problem
+Renaming it to `testSuiteFromTestCase` brings back the recursion issue.

 ### Step2: Run all tests and fail